 If bulldozing, gambling, and getting eaten by sharks doesn’t give you a thrill, then you might look to a few theme park rides… On top of a 108 storey building.
 Probably the most famous building for thrill seeking rides, The Stratosphere hosts a couple of brown trouser rides: Insanity dangles you over the edge of the building, then proceeds to spin you round really fast, or perhaps you’d like to try X-Scream, which hangs off the edge of the building pivoting forwards and backwards, making it seem as though you are going to fall.
 For some people, seeming as though you’re going to fall isn’t enough, you can actually free fall off the top of the Stratosphere.
 And pay $120 for the privilege.

 There are also regular roller coasters on the ground for people who want a bit of a rush, but not too much.
 Of course, nothing is normal in Vegas, you’ll have to try the double loop, double corkscrew roller coaster INSIDE the Circus Circus hotel/casino.
 They’ve also fairly recently added a ride with, wait for it, an extremely steep negative 1.5G drop, 240 degree reverse roll, barrel roll, donut roll, and an inverted drop.
 Now, I don’t know what any of that actually means, or how to begin manifesting it into a tangible ride, but it sounds pretty crazy.
 Downtown you can have a go at flying over the heads of bemused tourists as you are propelled down the street from 115ft in the air by a zipline masquerading as a giant slot machine holding a martini glass.
+One enjoyable slot machine that can guarantee fun is the judi online.
+This is definitely a ziplining experience that you’ll need to try.
 Whatever happened to the teacup ride?

 After having taken in some of these ridiculous sights and partaken in a few bizarre activities, you may be in need of a lie down, so you’ll be glad to know the most places come with a pool.
 You can relax on a sun lounger with a book and reflect on just how it came to be that you ended your trip in a place so surreal as Las Vegas, and vow never to come back.
 Until the next stag/hen do.
 Or birthday.
 Or Tuesday.